Kwu564/CMPM163/HW2/Readme.txt

 HW2 by Kevin Wu for CMPM163

 Important notes:
+Both parts can be navigated via mouse controls(orbit).

 Part A includes a plane displaced representing terrain and water displaced by its own height map.
 The water's shaders mixes an ocean texture with an environment map.
 The water's reflectivity